The elephant in the (class)room

 The teacher discrepancy issue has become a notorious entity for most students.
 The main issue is that they feel that there is an irregular balance in the curriculum between two or more teachers teaching the same subject.
 We must remember that we are indeed very fortunate to not have only one teacher teach an entire class– so we must remember to be thankful for the faculty that provides us with an educational backbone.
 However, there is no doubt that many classes, where the curriculum is split between two or more, is in most cases unbalanced in workload.

-“I am currently e000nrolled in a class that two teachers teach where the classes are completely different.
+“I am currently enrolled in a class that two teachers teach where the classes are completely different.
 They do not give the same tests, lecture about the same things, or even teach a somewhat similar curriculum.
 It is ridiculous.
 Students spend considerably less time reading, studying

 and doing other homework for the other teacher’s class, while my teacher’s class feels like they are very overworked compared to the other students who are supposedly taking the same class,” an anonymous poll respondent explained.
 “Going into the school year, your grades should not be determined by the teacher you get, but unfortunately that is how it is for multiple departments.”